PowerAngelXD/YoLang/README.md

 ### License

-This project follows the MIT Open Source [License] (LICENSE)
+This project follows the MIT Open Source [License](LICENSE)

 ### How to use

-For more information on how to use Yolang and its console, see [HelpDocument](docs/usehelp.md)
+For more information on how to use Yolang and its console, see [HelpDocument](docs/usehelp.md)\
 ps: Translation work for the Help document will begin, during which time the translated document will continue to use Chinese

 ### DownLoad